Why

 and by small businesses goes to pay for capital, which is scarce.
 Labor’s

-.
+share is 20%.
 Workers are liberally rewarded only in a bloated public

 sector, much of which ought to have been privatized long ago.
 Because it